 GRADES 1 – 8

 Rooted in the visual language of the Anishinaabe School of Painting, this studio focuses on the rich tradition of Indigenous storytelling, highlighting the connection between the natural and spiritual worlds.
 Developed in collaboration with Don Chrétien, an Ojibwe artist, designer and educator, this painting studio demonstrates how strongly Norval Morrisseau’s legacy still resonates within the contemporary art world.

-Curriculum Connections: VA, ST, SS
+Curriculum Connections: VA, SS, EE

-Developed in collaboration with artist Michael Nicoll Yahgulanaas, author of the award-winning books Red: A Haida Manga and Flight of the Hummingbird: A Parable of the Environment, this studio covers the narrative and aesthetic function of the traditional Northwest Coast formline in combination with popular Manga cartooning techniques.
+Developed in collaboration with artist Michael Nicoll Yahgulanaas, author of the award-winning books RED: A Haida Manga and Flight of the Hummingbird: A Parable of the Environment, this studio covers the narrative and aesthetic function of the traditional Northwest Coast form line in combination with popular manga cartooning techniques.

-Curriculum Connections: VA, SS, NS, CWS
+Curriculum Connections: VA, SS, FNMI, CWS

-MAPPING LANDSCAPES: WATERCOLOUR PAINTING STUDIO: GRADES 9 – 12
+GRADES 9 – 12